microclimate-dev2ops/knative-pipeline-events/README.md

 `Kubectl apply -f ./config`

-3. Build the event handler image, pushing to your own dockerhub repository
+3. Build the event handler image and push it to your own Dockerhub repository

 `docker build -t docker.io/YOUR_DOCKERHUB_ID/github-event-handler .`